Visakha Vidyalaya

 Visakha Vidyalaya (විශාඛා විද්යාලය, விசாகா வித்தியாலயம்) is a girls' school in Colombo, Sri Lanka.
 It is a National School managed by the central government providing primary and secondary education.

 History

 The school was established in 1917 by Celestina Dias as the Buddhist Girls College in a house called 'The Firs' in Turret Road, Colombo, Sri Lanka.
-It was the desire of Dias to train the school girls according to the Buddhist moral values and principles.
+It was the dream of Dias to train the school girls according to the Buddhist moral values and principles.
 In 1927 it moved to its present premises in Vajira Road, Colombo and was named Visakha Vidyalaya, after Visakha, a disciple of the Lord Buddha, by Lady Herbert Stanley the wife of the Governor of Ceylon at that time.
 In 1939 the school was affiliated with Lady Irwin College, New Delhi to conduct courses in Home economics.
 Science subjects were introduced to the curriculum in 1946, for the first time in a girls' school in Sri Lanka.